noxtoby/science/_pages/student-projects.md

 **Suitable students will have keen interests in:**

-- Medical Image Computing, in particular involving MRI and neurodegenerative diseases like Alzheimer’s disease
+- Medical Image Computing, in particular involving MRI and neurodegenerative diseases like Alzheimer's disease
 - Facial recognition
 - ML for societal benefit
 - Having fun while doing multidisciplinary research